zcoo/fluss/website/docs/quickstart/flink-iceberg.md

 ---
-title: Real-Time Analytics with Flink (Paimon)
+title: Real-Time Analytics with Flink (Iceberg)
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Real-Time Analytics With Flink (Paimon)
+# Real-Time Analytics With Flink (Iceberg)

-This guide will get you up and running with Apache Flink to do real-time analytics, covering some powerful features of Fluss, including integrating with Paimon.
+This guide will get you up and running with Apache Flink to do real-time analytics, covering some powerful features of Fluss, including integrating with Apache Iceberg.
 The guide is derived from [TPC-H](https://www.tpc.org/tpch/) **Q5**.

 For more information on working with Flink, refer to the [Apache Flink Engine](engine-flink/getting-started.md) section.